EFWob/RetroRadio/README.md

 ## Channel concept
 The channel concept allows a simple re-mapping of the preferences.
-There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the input channels at runtime, i. e.
+There are two new commands to implement the channel concept. (as usual, the commands can be defined either by preference settings or through the Input channels at runtime, i. e.
 Serial input).

 - _channels = comma-delimited-integer-list_ will (re-)define the channel list.
 In the list numbers (decimal) are expected which are treated as reference to _preset_X_ in the preferences.
 So _channels = 1, 2, 10, 11, 12, 13, 14, 15, 16_ defines 9 channels in total with Channel1 mapped to